-- The 5881ENHC receiver contains front and back tampers that permit its use in commercial burglary installations. - You may only mount the 5881ENHC its own plastic housing.
-Otherwise, the receiver constantly reports a tamper condition - The control checks the receiver connections about every 20 seconds.
+- The 5881ENHC receiver contains front and back tampers that permit its use in commercial burglary installations.
+Therefore it must be mounted in its enclosure or a 5800BOX, or it will constantly report a tamper condition. - The control checks the receiver connections about every 20 seconds.
 The receiver supervisory zone is 8 + 2-digit receiver device address (for example, Device address 05 = supervisory zone 805). - NOTE: This zone must be programmed with a response type (e.g., type 19 24-Hour Trouble) before it supervises the connection to the receiver. - Use two identical receivers to provide either a greater area of coverage or redundant protection.
-They must be set for different addresses. - Any zone from 1 to 250 can be used as a 5800 Series wireless zone, with the exception of zone 64 (reserved for a wireless keypad).
+They must be set for different addresses. - Any zone from 1 to 31 can be used as a 5800 Series wireless zone, (zone 32 is reserved for a wireless keypad).